ignite/cli/docs/guide/blog/comment-blog.md

 order: 2
 ---

-# Add Associated Comments to a Blog Post
+# Add associated comments to a blog post

 In this tutorial, you create a new message to add comments to a blog post.
-These tutorial steps

 By completing this tutorial, you will learn about: